Updated on March 28, 2023

 #1 – Light and Temperature

 If there’s one thing bed bugs absolutely despise, it’s light.
 Light means exposure to natural predators and thus poses a clear and present danger.
-This makes it perhaps the best way to repel bed bugs every time.
+This makes it perhaps the best way to repel these pests.

 You can use this to your advantage as well by steam cleaning your mattress.
 It won’t kill all of the bed bugs on its own, but it can kill some of them and send the rest scurrying for cover.